AndrewLuyt/week4-project/harmful_weather.md

 </tbody>
 </table>

-The four most common errors represent almost 94% of all non-standard observations.
+**The four most common errors represent almost 94% of all errors.**

 Let's pick a nice round number of observations as a cutoff value.
 We'll count how many non-standard `evtype` strings label 100 or more observations